zhou13/gOSPREY/README.md

     numGPUWorkItem2 192
     shrinkRatio 1

-`enableAStarJava` determines whether the A\* module implemented by origianl OSPREY will be enabled.  `enableAStarNativeC` determines whether the A\* module implemented using native machine code through JNI with heuristic function optimization will be used.  `enableAStarCUDA` determines whether GA* will be enabled through CUDA.
+`enableAStarJava` determines whether the A\* module implemented by original OSPREY will be enabled.  `enableAStarNativeC` determines whether the A\* module implemented using native machine code through JNI with heuristic function optimization will be used.  `enableAStarCUDA` determines whether GA\* will be enabled through CUDA.
 If more than one modules are enabled, gOSPREY will compare the results returned by different modules to verily the correctness.